marythought/sea-301d1/class-02-jquery-and-events/README.md

 # Assignment for Class 2 - jQuery and Events

-Today we will work on adding sigle-page tabs to the blog.
+Today we will work on adding single-page tabs to the blog.
 We will also add the ability to select articles by category or author name as a way to filter the view

 We will use jQuery events to make this happen.